seanleong339/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

 ### Adding an Applicant
-1. Adding an Applicant to application
+1. Adding an Applicant to the application

     1. Test case: `addapplicant n/Rick Sanchez nric/S2344567D p/98765432 e/rick@mort.com a/311, Jurong Ave 2, #08-19 d/2022-03-21 t/lab-trained`
         Expected: An applicant named Rick Sanchez, with all the information in the command above, will be added.
 However, his interview date,